Black hole picture could unlock new era in astronomy

 “I couldn’t imagine that I’d live to see a telescopic image of a black hole,” said Jean-Pierre Luminet of the French National Center for Scientific Research, who created the first visualization of a black hole in 1979.
 Yale astronomer Priya Natarajan was more succinct.
 “My first reaction on seeing the image was: Wow!”

 The remarkable snapshot shows a monster black hole 55 million light-years from Earth in the neighboring galaxy M87.
-Dubbed Pōwehi (pronounced poe-vay-hee), a word from Hawaiian mythology meaning “embellished dark source of unending creation,” the object is 6.5 billion times as massive as the sun and has a diameter of 24 billion miles.
+Nicknamed Pōwehi by some members of the team (it's pronounced poe-vay-hee), a word from Hawaiian mythology meaning “embellished dark source of unending creation”), the object is 6.5 billion times as massive as the sun and has a diameter of 24 billion miles.
 Its mass and powerful gravity cast a shadow against the bright, hot gas swirling around it, creating a distinctive donut shape.

 Scientists reveal first image of a black hole: 'We are delighted'April 10, 201902:03